umbraco/UmbracoDocs/Getting-Started/Code/Debugging/index.md

 #### Umbraco Productivity Tool- Chrome Extension

-If your using the Google Chrome browser you can install this [Umbraco Productivity Tool Chrome Extension](https://chrome.google.com/webstore/detail/umbraco-productivity/kepkgaeokeknlghbiiipbhgclikjgkdp?hl=en)
+If you are using the Google Chrome browser you can install this [Umbraco Productivity Tool Chrome Extension](https://chrome.google.com/webstore/detail/umbraco-productivity/kepkgaeokeknlghbiiipbhgclikjgkdp?hl=en)

 To enable you to easily access and switch between the Miniprofiler / Trace debugging modes.